ARoS Aarhus Kunstmuseum: History

 The museum was established in 1859 and is the oldest public art museum in Denmark outside Copenhagen.
-The art collecting activities were initiated some years earlier in 1847 by the local art association of "Århus Kunstforening af 1847" and the first public exhibition was presented on 6 January 1859 in Aarhus' old Town Hall, located at the Cathedral, now housing the Women's Museum.
-The present building next to the Concert Halls is the fourth locality of the art museum and it opened here in 2004.
+The art collecting activities were initiated some years earlier in 1847 by the local art association of "Århus Kunstforening af 1847" and the first public exhibition was presented on 6 January 1859 in Aarhus' old Town Hall, located at the Cathedral, now housing the museum KØN – Gender Museum Denmark.

 On 6 January 2009, ARoS Aarhus Kunstmuseum celebrated its 150-year anniversary with a jubilee exhibition, displaying the same works as the very first exhibition in 1859, amongst others.

 Future constructions

-In the fall of 2014, ARoS announced plans for an expansion with a new underground gallery and a new big installation to be made by American artist James Turrell.
-The project has the working title "The Next Level" and is planned to open in 2020.
+In the fall of 2014, ARoS announced plans for an expansion project titled "The Next Level".
+It includes the monumental art installation "The Dome, a Skyspace by James Turrell", and a new underground gallery.
+The project has been postponed several times, but construction finally began in 2022.
+The Concert Hall Park surrounding the museum is also being redesigned and is planned to re-open in 2025.

+The 1,000 m² underground extension, known as the Salling Gallery, opened in June 2025, with its inaugural commission Lost Property, a video installation by British artist Jenkin van Zyl.
+This marked the first completed phase of The Next Level expansion.
+Turrell's Skyspace is now scheduled to open in 2026.